WordPress/openverse/docs/projects/README.md

     steps of the project (no matter how obvious this might seem)
 - Links to all milestones and relevant issues

+At this point it may be relevant to share our intent to work on this project to a larger audience outside of our contributor base.
+It might also be a good time to connect with any external collaborators and share the project details with them.

 ### Implementation Plans (`status: In RFC`)

 Implementation plans are the next type of RFC created for a project.
 The main